Tito Muñoz: Biography

 After working with Leonard Slatkin, Muñoz was accepted into Slatkin's National Conducting Institute in 2006 and subsequently made his National Symphony Orchestra debut conducting Aaron Copland's Billy the Kid at the Kennedy Center in Washington, D.C.

 In May 2006, at age 22, Muñoz was appointed assistant conductor of the Cincinnati Symphony Orchestra.
 He made his debut with the orchestra in February 2007 conducting a family concert.
-That same month, he replaced an ill Krzysztof Penderecki to make his critically acclaimed subscription debut, with violinist Chee-Yun as soloist.
+That same month, he replaced an ill Krzysztof Penderecki to make his Cincinnati Symphony Orchestra subscription debut, with violinist Chee-Yun as soloist.
 He made his Cincinnati Pops debut in March 2007, performing with the Celtic Tenors.
 In April 2007, Muñoz was appointed assistant conductor of The Cleveland Orchestra.

 Muñoz made his European debut with the Orchestre Lyrique de Région Avignon-Provence in December 2007.
 He made his operatic debut in January 2009 with the Opéra national de Lorraine in a production of Manuel Caballero's Los Sobrinos del Capitan Grant.
 He also made his debut with the Opera's orchestra, l'Orchestre symphonique et lyrique de Nancy, that same month.
 In December 2010, Muñoz was appointed music director of both institutions.
 In March 2013, Muñoz announced his resignation effective September 2013.

 In November 2012, (Le) Poisson Rouge announced the formation of an in-house orchestra named Ensemble LPR and appointed Muñoz as its music director.
-As of fall 2013, Muñoz is no longer director there.
+As of the autumn of 2013, Muñoz was no longer director there.

 In February 2014, the Phoenix Symphony appointed Muñoz as its music director.

-In 2019, he conducted the Naumburg Orchestral Concerts, in the Naumburg Bandshell, Central Park, in the summer series.

-Muñoz is scheduled to conclude his tenure as music director of the Phoenix Symphony at the close of the 2023-2024 season, and subsequently to take the title of artistic partner for two seasons.
+Muñoz concluded his tenure as music director of the Phoenix Symphony at the close of the 2023–2024 season, and subsequently took the title of artistic partner for two seasons.
+In February 2025, the Cleveland Institute of Music (CIM) announced the appointment of Muñoz as interim principal conductor of the CIM Orchestra, effective in the autumn of 2025, with a contract through the 2026–2027 academic year.